ri

 March 15, 2003

-BG Stan Gorenc, at his farewell dinner as wing commander, presented Tony with the above presentation designating him as a "High Flyer."
+BG Stan Gorenc, at his farewell dinner as wing commander, presented Tony with the presentation on the left designating him as a "High Flyer."
 Beside the photo of two SR-71s in the fog, the presentation includes a collage of photos of the U-2 and Global Hawk on the top left and right of the U.S. flag, a certificate from Enduring Freedom, that testifies the little flag was flown on a U-2 mission over Afghanistan, and the Cert. of Authenticity stating that the coin to the left of it was flown aboard the Global Hawk during Enduring Freedom mission, also, plus their representative coins.

 U-2 tail wheel with a clock in it.
 Base of it is loaded with 9th RW coins, and the inscription says: Thanks for 18 years of outstanding service to Beale Military Liaison Committee and to Beale Air Force Base.
 February 1989 to September 2007 Awarded to Bevacqua by the Commander and his Group Commanders for his 18 1/2 years as Chairman of the BMLC